douggal/advent-of-code-2021/README.md

 Off to a good start.

 #### Day 03
-I found today's puzzle harder than it first appeared to be.
-If I have time I'll revisit and try to remove some of the looping with functional method calls.
-Anyway to avoid nested loops (maybe a built-in transpose function)?
+I found today's puzzle harder to solve than it first appeared to be.
+If I have time and inclination I'll revisit and try to reduce the number of for loops by replacing with functional method calls.
+Is there a way to avoid nested loops (maybe a built-in transpose function)?